SixSq/old.sixsq.github.com/_posts/legal/2017-05-17-legal-aai-privacy-policy.md

 ---

 Your personal data will be protected according to the [Code of Conduct for Service Providers](http://www.geant.net/uri/dataprotection-code-of-conduct/v1), a common standard for the research and higher education sector to protect your privacy.

+---
+_This Privacy License Agreement covers all the SixSq's Authentication and Authorization Infrastructure (AAI), including https://fed-id.nuv.la._